This post contains affiliate links. Read my disclosure policy here.

 These Vegan Chocolate Cupcakes are moist, rich, and incredibly decadent!
 Paired together with a silky-smooth chocolate frosting, they are a chocolate lover's dream come true.

-These classic Vegan Chocolate Cupcakes are a crowd pleaser and are seriously addictive!
-Fluffy, tender, and perfectly sweetened, no one will guess that they are vegan.
+Serve the best Vegan Chocolate Cupcakes to your friends and family and you'll see tons of smiles.
+They are a real crowd-pleaser and are seriously addictive!
+Fluffy, tender, and perfectly sweetened, no one will guess that they are dairy-free and egg-free.

-Plus, they are easy to make and only require pantry staples that you might already have on hand.
+Also, you won't believe how easy they are to make and they only require pantry staples that you might already have on hand.

 The batter will come together in just 4 easy steps.
 This is how it's done: